Edge Delta Trace Explorer

 • Investigate frontend proxy logs to look for error messages or warnings around the time of the connection termination.

-• Investigate logs from the backend services that were involved in the trace.
+• Investigate logs from the back end services that were involved in the trace.

 • Check any network-related logs (firewalls, load balancers, etc.) to determine if there were any network anomalies or disruptions.